 Actions in process

 HI works with Saharaoui health partners to improve the rehabilitation care provided to people with disabilities in refugee camps.
 We train nurses and other health professionals, help identify people with disabilities, and ensure that they have access to high-quality services.

 HI works with children with disabilities to improve their care in adapted schools and within the mainstream school system.
 This includes training teachers in inclusive teaching methods and raising awareness among parents about the importance of education.

 In 2018, HI launched two projects aimed at improving rural livelihoods.
 This involves training and accompanying small farmers and artisans from vulnerable populations to enable them to join professional networks and improve the quality and profitability of their productions and economic channels in which their activities are part of.

 Situation of the country

-Though the status and public perception of people with disabilities is changing in Algeria, their inclusion in society remains unsatisfactory.
+The situation and the perception of people with disabilities are evolving in Algeria, but their integration in society remains insufficient.

 At the social level, Algeria has made significant progress, particularly in the area of social protection.
 The country has set up an insurance system similar to the European models.
 However, this system remains fragmented with significant disparities between the populations and the services covered.